adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #motivation A bookmarklet to grab inspiring quotes from any website + a mobile app that pushes one of those quotes every morning
+- <span class="hashtag">#motivation</span> A bookmarklet to grab inspiring quotes from any website + a mobile app that pushes one of those quotes every morning
   <span id="1898161951" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"